 Walking holidays in New Zealand require a little bit of planning when it comes to packing.
 Lightweight clothing that’s easy to wash and comfortable to wear is key to enjoying the trails.
 No matter what season you’re visiting in, New Zealand can experience four seasons in one day - a good waterproof jacket and pants is necessary, as are thermal layers and waterproof hiking boots or sturdy walking shoes.
 New Zealand is relaxed and laid-back when it comes to casual clothing, so think jeans, shorts or skirts for casual wear.
 For restaurant dining, ‘smart casual’ is the norm.
 More information on what to bring on your New Zealand walking holiday can be found here.

 A walking holiday with New Zealand Trails

 When it comes to walking holidays in New Zealand, there’s nothing we love more than showcasing the most beautiful, untouched parts of the country on our 'World Heritage Walking Tour'.
 This 'Trip of a Lifetime includes day walks on the famous Milford, Routeburn and Hollyford tracks as well as in Mt Cook, Arthur's Pass and Paparoa national parks.
-Bucket-list activities like a wilderness jet boat ride, a scenic helicopter flight and the TranzAlpine train journey combine with hand-selected 4 star accommodation and world-class food and wine for an unforgettable New Zealand experience.
+Bucket-list activities like a wilderness jet boat ride, a scenic helicopter flight and the TranzAlpine train journey combine with hand-selected laid-back luxury accommodation and world-class food and wine for an unforgettable New Zealand experience.
 Our 'World Heritage Walkign Tour' takes the hassle out of organising your trip - experience New Zealand with a small friendly group of like-minded people while exploring spectacular wilderness environments on foot.
 Find out more about the tour here, or contact us directly.